Division: Industry & Technology

 This course covers a brief history of graphic design and printing as well as an introduction to multi-media communication.
 Students will also study the prevalence and purpose of graphic design and the applied arts in general.
 Students will carry out hands-on projects learning to apply aesthetic, typographic, and cultural elements to enhance visual communication.
 This course will introduce students to the three major, industry-standard design programs, Adobe Creative Suite: Illustrator, Photoshop and InDesign.

-This class will cover the basics of creating various graphic design projects.
+This class introduces the basics of creating graphic design projects.
 Students will learn fundamentals and theory of visual communication.
-Students will receive an overview of design terminology as well as technical terms relating to the software.
-Basic typography, color theory and composition will be explored in each project.
-Projects will include basic layout design and grid systems, logo design, corporate identity systems and poster/ad layout as well as basic technical illustration assignments.
-Software used will be primarily Adobe Illustrator.
+Students will explore basic typography, color theory and composition with an overview of professional language and tools.
+Projects include basic layout design and grid systems, logo design, corporate identity systems and poster/ad layout as well as basic technical illustration assignments.

 In this course, students will learn about the many resources, tools, filters and techniques that are used in the graphics and advertising industry for the creation and manipulation of digital painting and photo editing.
 Students will complete projects that will cover the processes of illustrating, designing, retouching and manipulating photographs.
 Primary software for this course is Adobe Photoshop.